 How To Barbecue Like A Pro For The Perfect Grill

 Arranging your charcoal in a 2-zone set-up will give you more flexibility and control over your cooking.
 Piling the charcoal over to one side of your barebcue will give you a hot side for searing meat and a cooler side for finishing the cooking process.
-You can also position a pan of water on the cool side which will absorb heat and radiate it back, controlling temperature fluctuations, as well as helping to keep meat moist by reducing evaporation.
+You can also position a pan of water on the cool side which will absorb heat and radiate it back, controlling temperature fluctuations, as well as helping to keep the meat moist by reducing evaporation.

 2.Clean & Oil your Grill

 The best time to clean your barbecue is once it’s lit and heating up.
 Use a wire brush to remove the charred remains of previous meals.
 Once you’ve got a clean grill you can oil it using a vegetable oil-soaked piece of kitchen towel to reduce sticking.

 Marinades can make a big difference to the taste and texture of meat.
 Not only will learning the art of marinating add untold amounts of flavour to your barbecue creations, but it will also help you achieve juicier, tender meat, and help you get the most from cheaper, tougher cuts.
 Opinions will inevitably differ when it comes to what works best.
 However, marinades usually contain either an acid (such as lemon juice, vinegar or wine) or dairy (such as yoghurt).
 Both will begin to break down tissue in the outer layer, tenderizing the meat and allowing more moisture in.
 However, it is important to add flavour to your marinades as well.
 Oils, spices, herbs and seasonings will all improve your end result.
 Time-wise, the longer the better!
 If running tight, prick the meat and leave in the marinade for as long as possible in a sealed freezer bag, massaging every now and then.

 4.Get organised & Be en place